uclaacm/hackschool-f20/session-3-dom-api/README.md

 But at the same time we want to clock to be normal when people's around so they don't think we are crazy.
 Can we change the button such that it sets the background to white, and the color shouldn't change on tick.
-We can this "normal mode".
+We call this "normal mode".
 When you are in "normal mode" you can also press the button to change the clock back to "crazy mode" so it changes color on every tick.